 The majority of the coins, which were in relatively pristine condition, date to around 32 BCE and feature a specific type of Roman galley or ship.
 These were minted under the authority of Roman general and politician Mark Antony while he was allied with the Egyptian queen Cleopatra during a civil war against the forces of Octavian, the nephew of Julius Caesar who was soon to become Augustus, the first emperor of the Roman Empire.

 Other coins feature Graeco-Roman deities, while a smaller number date from the first century CE and feature early Roman emperors – such as Marcus Salvius Otho, who reigned for three months in the famous “Year of the Four Emperors” (69 CE).

-The condition and rarity of the silver coins means that each denarius could potentially command a price of £900 ($1,197) by itself.
+The condition and rarity of the silver coins mean that each denarius could potentially command a price of £900 ($1,197) by itself.

 For his part, Smale has said that he would share the proceeds with his fellow club members who were in attendance that day.
 About 300 fellow hobbyists, including members of the Southern Detectorists Club, attended the Bridport event.

 Sean McDonald, the 47-year-old organizer of the event, said that Bridport was a good place for metal detecting but that he had still never seen a discovery like this.

 “I personally think a find of this size and variety will never be found again,” he said.

 Many hobbyists have praised the Treasure Act of 1996 as a balanced approach allowing collectors and metal detectorists to fully enjoy their pastimes while also preserving the nation’s rich archaeological and historical heritage.